 - Cut back on dehydrating drinks such as coffee, tea and alcohol

-- Drink more water...water retention come from a lack of water because you're body doesn't know when it will get more water so it retains the water that it doesn't get- help kidneys to flush out excess fluid
+- Drink more water - water retention come from a lack of water because your body doesn't know when it will get more so it retains the water it has.

-- For girls – check your menstrual cycle – plenty of girls retain water for a period of time during their monthly cycle
+- For girls – check your menstrual cycle as plenty of girls retain water for a period of time during their monthly cycle

 - Write a food diary and make connections between certain foods and periods of bloating/swelling

 - Cut high sodium foods out of your diet – salt absorbs water and causes water retention